Artemmkin/infrastructure-as-code-tutorial/docs/10-kubernetes.md

 $ gcloud components install kubectl
 ```

-Check the version of kubectl to make sure it is:
+Check the version of kubectl to make sure it is installed:

 ```bash
 $ kubectl version